SpatialThinker: Reinforcing Scene Graph-Grounded Spatial Reasoning via Dense Rewards: Experiments

 \textbf{Out-of-Distribution Generalization: Dense Rewards Enable Stronger Transfer.} While both SFT and sparse-reward GRPO improve spatial reasoning over base models, their ability to generalize to out-of-distribution (OOD) real-world tasks is limited, when compared to \textsc{SpatialThinker} models.
-As shown in Table~\ref{tab:ood_generalization}, sparse-reward GRPO provides large spatial gains over its respective base model (+4.3\% for 3B, +4.7\% for 7B), but offers only marginal improvements on real-world benchmarks (+6.0 and +2.7 respectively)—nearly matching or underperforming SFT (+5.9\% for 3B, +2.9\% for 7B).
-In contrast, \textsc{SpatialThinker}, trained with dense spatial and count rewards, achieves significantly stronger OOD generalization: +8.5 for 3B and +5.2 for 7B, outperforming all baselines at both scales.
-Notably, \textsc{SpatialThinker-7B} provides nearly double the real-world VQA benchmarks gains compared to sparse-reward GRPO (+5.2\% vs. +2.7\%), highlighting the robustness of our dense reward framework.
-The combination of structured reasoning formats and lexicographically gated dense rewards encourages models to internalize spatial priors and compositional patterns that transfer effectively to out-of-distribution tasks, even without explicit domain-specific supervision. \autoref{sec:abs_reason} further demonstrates generalization to abstract reasoning tasks.
+As shown in \ref{tab:ood_generalization}, sparse-reward GRPO provides solid spatial gains over its respective base model (+4.4\% for 3B, +5.9\% for 7B), but offers only marginal improvements on real-world benchmarks (+4.9\% and +1.9\% respectively), nearly matching or underperforming SFT (+4.6\% for 3B, +2.8\% for 7B).
+In contrast, \textsc{SpatialThinker}, trained with dense spatial and count rewards, achieves significantly stronger OOD generalization: +7.6\% for 3B and +5.3\% for 7B, outperforming baselines at both scales, and \textsc{SpatialThinker-7B} delivers nearly $3\times$ the real-world gains of sparse-reward GRPO (+5.3\% vs.\ +1.9\%), highlighting the robustness of our reward design.
+The combination of structured reasoning formats and lexicographically gated rewards encourages models to internalize spatial priors and compositional patterns that transfer effectively to OOD tasks.
+Appendix \ref{sec:abs_reason} further demonstrates generalization to abstract and multi-view reasoning tasks.